 Open today from 8:00am to 5:00pm.

-Dallas County Housing Agency is a public housing agency in Dallas, Texas that participates in the Section 8 Housing Choice Voucher, Family Self-sufficiency, and Homeownership Voucher programs.
+Dallas County Housing Agency is a Public Housing Agency in Dallas, Texas that participates in the Section 8 Housing Choice Voucher (HCV), Family Self-sufficiency, and Homeownership Voucher programs.

 Dallas County Housing Agency serves Dallas County.